What Is a Sump Pump and Do You Need One?

 While professional installation is strongly recommended, understanding the process helps you know what to expect:

-- Prepare the sump pit — The pit must have a hard, level bottom (concrete or brick, never bare earth) and measure at least 22 inches deep and 14–18 inches in diameter to allow the float switch to operate freely.
+- Prepare the sump pit.
+The pit must have a hard, level bottom (concrete or brick, never bare earth) and measure at least 22 inches deep and 14 to 18 inches in diameter to allow the float switch to operate freely.

-- Attach the check valve — This prevents pumped water from flowing back into the pit.
+- Attach the check valve.
+This prevents pumped water from flowing back into the pit.
+Code typically also requires a full-open isolation valve on the discharge side so the line can be serviced.

 For homes with new construction plumbing, sump pump infrastructure is typically planned during the early rough-in phase, making installation significantly easier.